Angela Eagle

 Dame Angela Eagle DBE (born 17 February 1961) is a British Labour Party politician serving as the Member of Parliament (MP) for Wallasey since 1992.
-Eagle was born in Yorkshire and studied PPE at the University of Oxford, before working for the CBI and then a trade union.
+She has served as Minister of State for Food Security and Rural Affairs since 2025.

 Eagle served as the Minister of State for Pensions and Ageing Society from June 2009 until May 2010.
 Eagle was elected to the Shadow Cabinet in October 2010 and was appointed by Ed Miliband to be Shadow Chief Secretary to the Treasury.

 In October 2011, she was appointed Shadow Leader of the House of Commons when Miliband reshuffled his Shadow Cabinet.
-She was appointed as both Shadow First Secretary of State and Shadow Secretary of State for Business, Innovation and Skills in September 2015 in Jeremy Corbyn's first Shadow Cabinet.
+She was appointed as both Deputy Leader of the Opposition and Shadow Secretary of State for Business, Innovation and Skills in September 2015 in Jeremy Corbyn's first Shadow Cabinet.
 She resigned from the Shadow Cabinet in June 2016.
 Eagle announced a leadership challenge to Labour Party leader Jeremy Corbyn on 11 July 2016, but eight days later she withdrew leaving Owen Smith to challenge Corbyn for the leadership.
-Eagle is the twin sister of fellow Labour MP Maria Eagle.

-She remains in the House of Commons as a backbencher.

-Education and early employment
+Early life and career

-Eagle was born in Bridlington, East Riding of Yorkshire, the daughter of Shirley (Kirk), a factory worker, and André Eagle, a print worker.
-She was educated at St. Peter's C of E Primary School and Formby High School.
-She read Philosophy, politics and economics at St John's College, Oxford, graduating from the university with a second-class Bachelor of Arts degree in 1983.
-While at Oxford, she was chairwoman of the Oxford University Fabian Society during 1980–1983.
+Angela Eagle was born on 17 February 1961 in Bridlington, the daughter of Shirley (née Kirk), a factory worker, and André Eagle, a print worker.
+She was educated at St Peter's C of E Primary School and Formby High School.
 In 1976, Eagle was joint winner of the British Girls' Under-18 chess championship.
+She studied philosophy, politics and economics at St John's College, Oxford, graduating from the university with a second-class Bachelor of Arts degree in 1983.
+While at Oxford, she was chairwoman of the Oxford University Fabian Society.

-In 1984 she worked in the economic directorate of the Confederation of British Industry (CBI), before joining the Confederation of Health Service Employees (COHSE) trade union where she held a number of positions.
+In 1984, after graduating from Oxford, Eagle worked in the economic directorate of the Confederation of British Industry (CBI), before joining the Confederation of Health Service Employees (COHSE) trade union where she held a number of positions.
 She was elected secretary for the Constituency Labour Party in Peckham for two years from 1989.

+Political career

 Parliamentary career

-Backbencher and first period as government minister

-Eagle was first elected to parliament as member for Wallasey in the 1992 election, defeating by 3,809 votes the Conservative Minister for Overseas Development at the Foreign Office Lynda Chalker.
+Eagle was elected to Parliament as MP for Wallasey at the 1992 general election, winning with 48.9% of the vote and a majority of 3,809.
 Allegations were made about irregularities in her selection as parliamentary candidate, including the exclusion of a local favourite from the shortlist of candidates, and in the vote count itself.

-In parliament she became a member of the Employment Select committee in 1994, and was promoted by Tony Blair in 1996 to the position of an Opposition Whip, and became a member of the Blair government following the 1997 general election as the Parliamentary Under Secretary of State at the Department for the Environment, Transport and the Regions, moving to the Department of Social Security in 1998.